 As I had come to expect, we found only sparse patches of snow upon the plain, but this absence of snow only served to accentuate the bleak and desolate nature of the country.
-There, stretching mile after mile, was to be found no sign of trees or brushes or human habitation.
-The constant alternation of midday heat with night cold had broken up even the rocks into a sandy soil, with a sprinkling of small pebbles, and had eaten away the angles of occasional low-lying hills into an even, monotonous, down-like formation.
-There was only one color to everything, a dark and dirty yellow, alleviated only by the brilliant snowy peaks of the Himalaya ranges, which now lay safely behind us.
+There, stretching mile after mile, was to be found no sign of trees, bushes, or human habitation.
+The constant alternation of midday heat with night cold had broken up even the rocks into a sandy soil, with a sprinkling of small pebbles, and had eaten away the angles of occasional low-lying hills into an even, monotonous downlike formation.
+There was only one colour to everything: a dark and dirty yellow, alleviated only by the brilliant snowy peaks of the Himalaya ranges, which now lay safely behind us.

-At first it seemed as if the plain was completely lifeless, devoid of both fauna and flora.
-Soon we began to meet with occasional herds of antelope which seemed to be grazing upon nothing but the sand and pebbles of the plain, but I then noticed that here and there almost hidden in the soil was a tiny tuft of coarse grass, almost invisible by reason of its smallness, its scarcity, and its drabness of color, as if the grass were ashamed of its very existence, or desirous of deflecting notice from its weary struggle to live.
+At first it seemed as if the plain was completely lifeless-devoid of both fauna and flora.
+Soon we began to meet with occasional herds of antelope, which seemed to be grazing upon nothing but the sand and pebbles of the plain, but I then noticed that here and there, almost hidden in the soil, was a tiny tuft of coarse grass, to the casual observer invisible owing to its smallness, its scarcity, and its drabness of colour, hiding itself as if ashamed of its very existence, or desirous of detracting notice from its weary struggle to live.

-So cleverly designed was the coating of the antelopes, so much were they in harmony with their surroundings, that they, too, were almost invisible until we were practically upon them and they turned to flee, showing us a tiny tuft of white hair at the tail like a vanishing wisp of snow.
-It was possible for us to get a good look at these dainty animals because of their astonishing fearlessness.
-In Tibet firearms are scarce, and the clumsy bows and arrows of the natives are useful only at very short range, so that the wild animals of Tibet have not yet learned to flee at the distant sight of man.
-In addition, hunting is strictly forbidden on religious grounds by the Tibetan Government, as being inconsonant with the mercy inculcated by the Buddha, and this prohibition is on the whole fairly well observed, so that the herds of antelope and other wild animals are both fairly numerous and surprisingly lacking in timidity.
-Several times that morning the graceful animals were within a stone's throw, until suddenly Satan broke into a pilgrim's song.
-The antelopes seemed to have regarded his voice as a most deadly missile, for they soon scattered.
-On the whole I was inclined to agree with them.
+So cleverly designed was the coating of the antelopes, so much were they in harmony with their surroundings, that they too were almost invisible until we were practically upon them, and they turned to flee, showing us a tiny tuft of white hair at the tail, like a vanishing wisp of snow.
+It was possible for us to get a good look at these dainty animals owing to their astonishing fearlessness.
+In Tibet firearms are scarce, and the clumsy bows and arrows of the natives are useful only at very short range; so that the wild animals of Tibet have not yet learned to flee at the distant sight of men.
+Besides this, hunting is strictly forbidden by the Tibetan Government, on religious grounds, as being inconsonant with the mercy inculcated by the Buddha, and this prohibition is on the whole fairly well observed, so that the herds of antelope and other wild animals are pretty numerous, and surprisingly lacking in timidity.
+Several times that morning the graceful animals were within a stone's-throw-until suddenly "Satan" broke into a pilgrim's song.
+The antelopes seemed to have regarded his voice as a most deadly missile, for they soon scattered; and on the whole I was inclined to agree with them.

 We went along fairly leisurely.
-The animals were so weakened by their long privations that I was afraid of driving them too hard, and as they had been without proper food for so long, we halted now and then to allow them to graze on the poor stunted wisps of grass which the antelope-herds had shown us.
+Our pack-animals were so weakened by their long privations that I was afraid of driving them too hard, and as they had been without proper food for so long, we halted now and then to allow them to crop the poor stunted wisps of grass which the antelope herds had shown us.
 Both ponies were tottering, and we were forced to walk the whole way.

-We were going on our way quite unconcernedly, having seen no signs of human habitations, when suddenly a narrow dip in the broad plain, the bed of a long dried-up and forgotten river, brought to view a little village.
-We were only a hundred yards away when we saw it, and at the same time some of its inhabitants espied and called out to us, so that it was impossible to make a detour.
+We were going on our way quite unconcernedly, having seen no signs of human habitations, when suddenly a narrow dip in the broad plain, the bed of a long-dried-up and forgotten river, brought to view a little village.
+We were only a hundred yards away when we saw it, and unfortunately at the same time some of its inhabitants espied us and called out almost immediately, so that it was impossible to make a detour.